fourzedotEXE/lora-based_morse-transceiver/README.md

 ### Remaning Issues :warning:
 - Message transmission on the tranceiver is inconsistent only on start-up (software-related issue)
   - Solution: Send an initial dummy message when starting the transceiver
+- Debounce on rotary encoder is still somewhat inconsistent
+  - Solution: Debounce capacitor C3 on the schematic may perform better at 100nF instead of 10nF.
+Further testing is required.

 ### Standards and Regulations :warning:
 - United States FCC Regulations : radio operations @ 915Mhz for unliscensed users